hyperledger/identus-cloud-agent/docs/decisions/20230628-apollo-as-centralised-and-secure-cryptography-management-module.md

 <br><br>

 ### 1. Summary
-This proposal sets out to crystallize a long-term plan for Identus's cryptographic functionality.
+This proposal sets out to crystallize a long-term plan for Identus' cryptographic functionality.
 Rather than constructing an entirely new cryptographic functionality, our focus is on integrating robust, secure and tested libraries, meeting several key requirements in the process.

 By leveraging the flexibility of Kotlin Multiplatform, this library will ensure strong, provable security, centralized management of all cryptography, easy upgrades, and efficient code reuse across multiple platforms.